 I was asked a question...

-I was asked a question and it shocked me that they could be so uninformed about our lives.
+I was asked a question and it shocked me that they could be so uniformed about our lives.

-I was asked....Why does the German government still have to pay this generation of Jews continued Holocaust reparations?
+I was asked...Why does the German government still have to pay this generation of Jews continued Holocaust reparations?
 Will his never end?
 Will the German economy forever be drained by this?

-By the end of her stay she fully understood the answer, after long discussions and her participation in Tour and Train Israel Experience, she came around completely.
+By the end of her stay in Israel she fully understood the answer, after long discussion and her participation in our Tour and Train Israel Experience, she came around completely.
 Now she acts as a spokesperson on behalf of the Jewish people of Israel, now she no longer asks, now she explains to others.
 She continues to visit Israel and to train here with the best.